 Apply here and answer three simple eligibility questions.
 It’s that easy.

-Examples of tort actions for which Litigation Cost Protection is available include:
+Examples of tort actions for which Level Insurance is available include:

-Examples of contractual cases for which Litigation Cost Protection is available include:
+Examples of contractual cases for which Level Insurance is available include:

 Apply here and answer 3 simple eligibility questions.
 It’s that easy.

-Currently, Litigation Cost Protection is available in all states except New York
+Currently, Level Insurance is available in all states except New York

 Yes, but your background information will be saved.
 You will be asked to provide the new case name, a pdf copy of the operative complaint, and you will be asked to answer the eligibility questions for this case.

-No. Litigation Cost Protection can be purchased on a case-by-case basis at the discretion of the insured.
+No. Level Insurance can be purchased on a case-by-case basis at the discretion of the insured.
 There is no requirement to buy insurance on any case.

-The minimum Litigation Cost Protection policy limit is $3,500 and the maximum policy limit is currently $500,000.
+The minimum Level Insurance policy limit is $3,500 and the maximum policy limit is currently $500,000.